Cloudzero/cloudzero-agent/helm/README.md

   annotations:
     # -- By default, the gathering of annotations is not enabled.
 To enable, set this field to true
     enabled: false
-    # -- The CloudZero system has a limit of 300 labels and annotations, so it is advisable to provide a specific list of required labels rather than a wildcard.
+    # -- The CloudZero system has a limit of 300 labels and annotations, so it is advisable to provide a specific list of required annotations rather than a wildcard.
     patterns:
       - ".*" # -- match all annotations.
 This is not recommended.
   tls: